 What distinguishes neurodiversity-type-differences from other kinds of personality traits?
 For example, in my own case, I consider my ADHD, misophonia, aphantasia, and synesthesia to be neurodiversity-related.
-I do not consider , my vegetarianism, my nosiness, nor my artistic ability to be neurodiversity-related.
+I do not consider my vegetarianism, my nosiness, nor my artistic ability to be neurodiversity-related.
 I take this distinction to be somewhat intuitive.
-But in adopting a neurodiversity paradigm, we lose two of the ways in which people might have thought we could mark this distinction.
-First, inasmuch as we drop the premise that neurodiversity-related traits inherently involve dysfunction, we cannot thereby simply bracket off as potentially neurodiversity-related the things that are typically seen as positive traits as potentially being neurodiversity-related.
-Second, inasmuch as we drop the premise that neurodiversity-related traits are caused by distinctive illnesses that medical diagnosticians, we can no longer bracket out subclinical forms of traits such as inattentiveness or sound sensitivity.
+But in adopting a neurodiversity paradigm, we lose two of the ways in which people might have thought that we could explain this distinction.
+First, inasmuch as we drop the premise that neurodiversity-related traits inherently involve dysfunction, we cannot thereby simply bracket out the things that are typically seen as positive traits from being potentially neurodiversity-related.
+Second, inasmuch as we drop the premise that neurodiversity-related traits are caused by distinctive illnesses to be conceptualized by medical diagnosticians, we can no longer bracket out subclinical forms of traits such as inattentiveness or sound sensitivity.
 Many of these traits are scalar variations in natural human diversity that are not different in kinds from the traits that characterize neurodiversity-related diagnoses.
-While I take complicating the presumed valence and distinctiveness of neurodiverse traits to be I take it that these are generally good upshots of adopting a neurodiversity paradigm, insofar as they blur the line between neurodiversity-related traits and other kinds of human difference, they complicate the ethics of accessibility.
+While I take complicating the presumed valence and distinctiveness of neurodiverse traits to be generally good upshots of adopting a neurodiversity paradigm, they complicate the ethics of accessibility insofar as they blur the line between neurodiversity-related traits and other kinds of human difference,.

 The Ethics of Access

 By “disability access,” I mean to refer to choices and design of social spaces that do not preclude disabled people from full participation in cultural, social, and political life.
 In adopting the neurodiversity paradigm, I recognize the site of neurodivergent difficulty as pertaining to the relation between environments and individuals and, in particular, that the availability of certain kinds of access to environments can radically reshape the experience of what it is to have a certain kind of neurodivergence.
-Genuine access, as many have argued, encompasses more than basic adjustments to environments or minor modifications to them that disabled self-advocates themselves have been required to request.
+Genuine accessibility, as many have argued, encompasses more than basic adjustments to inaccessible environments or minor modifications to them that disabled self-advocates themselves have been required to request.
 Indeed, robust accessibility involves more than the perception that disabled people are misfits to be accommodated with certain discretionary resources to help them—a kind of “consumptive access” (Brewer et al, 2014).
 In other words, genuine access cannot be achieved by following checklists, since, as Wood et al. put it,

 A checklist approach locates disability over there, isolates disability within the body or mind of one student in one class, freezes disability as a set of symptoms rather than as a social process—or demands that disability be overcome—and allows us to perpetuate the fiction that disability is not me or not now (Wood et. al, 2014, pg 147).

-In short, the ethics of access will require a thoroughgoing interrogation of how our social landscape privileges certain kind of experiencers, on the one hand, and casts aside certain other kinds of experiencers, on the other hand, doing so in ways that intimately intertwined with the co-construction of our categories of normalcy and disability.
-As Anita Silvers puts it, this will involve “profound transformation” of the “core conventions that regulate our social interactions” (Silvers 1998, pg 33).
+In short, the ethics of access will require a thoroughgoing interrogation of how our social landscape privileges certain kind of experiencers, on the one hand, and casts aside certain other kinds of experiencers, on the other hand, doing so in ways that are intimately intertwined with the co-construction of our categories of normalcy and disability.
+As Anita Silvers puts it, working towards genuine accessibility will involve “profound transformation” of the “core conventions that regulate our social interactions” (Silvers 1998, pg 33).